Concentrated solar power: Solar thermal reactors

+Carbon neutral synthetic fuel production using concentrated solar thermal energy at nearly 1500 °C temperature is technically feasible and will be commercially viable in the future if the costs of CSP plants decline.
+Also, carbon-neutral hydrogen can be produced with solar thermal energy (CSP) using the sulfur–iodine cycle, hybrid sulfur cycle, iron oxide cycle, copper–chlorine cycle, zinc–zinc oxide cycle, cerium(IV) oxide–cerium(III) oxide cycle, or an alternative.

-Very large-scale solar power plants
+Gigawatt-scale solar power plants

-Around the turn of the millennium up to about 2010, there have been several proposals for gigawatt size, very-large-scale solar power plants using CSP.
+Around the turn of the millennium up to about 2010, there have been several proposals for gigawatt-size, very-large-scale solar power plants using CSP.
 They include the Euro-Mediterranean Desertec proposal and Project Helios in Greece (10 GW), both now canceled.
 A 2003 study concluded that the world could generate 2,357,840 TWh each year from very large-scale solar power plants using 1% of each of the world's deserts.
 Total consumption worldwide was 15,223 TWh/year (in 2003).
 The gigawatt size projects would have been arrays of standard-sized single plants.
 In 2012, the BLM made available 97,921,069 acres of land in the southwestern United States for solar projects, enough for between 10,000 and 20,000 GW.
 The largest single plant in operation is the 510 MW Noor Solar Power Station.
 In 2022 the 700 MW CSP 4th phase of the 5GW Mohammed bin Rashid Al Maktoum Solar Park in Dubai will become the largest solar complex featuring CSP.

 Suitable sites

 The locations with highest direct irradiance are dry, at high altitude, and located in the tropics.
 These locations have a higher potential for CSP than areas with less sun.

-Abandoned opencast mines, moderate hill slopes and crater depressions may be advantageous in the case of power tower CSP as the power tower can be located on the ground integral with the molten salt storage tank.
+Abandoned opencast mines, moderate hill slopes, and crater depressions may be advantageous in the case of power tower CSP, as the power tower can be located on the ground integral with the molten salt storage tank.

 Environmental effects

-CSP has a number of environmental effects, particularly on water use, land use and the use of hazardous materials.
+CSP has a number of environmental impacts, particularly by the use of water and land.

 Water is generally used for cooling and to clean mirrors.
 Some projects are looking into various approaches to reduce the water and cleaning agents used, including the use of barriers, non-stick coatings on mirrors, water misting systems, and others.